hapijs/hapi/docs/Reference.md

     `charset` - the charset property value.
 - `code(statusCode)` - sets the HTTP status code where:
     - `statusCode` - the HTTP status code.
-- `created(location)` - sets the HTTP status code to Created (201) and the HTTP 'Location' header where:
+- `created(uri)` - sets the HTTP status code to Created (201) and the HTTP 'Location' header where:
-    `location` - an absolute or relative URI used as the 'Location' header value.
-If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
-Not available for methods other than PUT and POST.
+    `uri` - an absolute or relative URI used as the 'Location' header value.
 - `encoding(encoding)` - sets the string encoding scheme used to serial data into the HTTP payload where:
     `encoding` - the encoding property value (see [node Buffer encoding](http://nodejs.org/api/buffer.html#buffer_buffer)).
 - `etag(tag, options)` - sets the representation [entity tag](http://tools.ietf.org/html/rfc7232#section-2.3) where: